mkungla/cryptdatum/README.md

 ## Introduction

 The Cryptdatum format is a powerful, flexible universal data format for storing data in a long-term compatible way across domains and with any encryption and compression algorithms.
 It consists of a 64-byte header that stores information about the data payload, followed by the data payload or 64-byte header followed by the metadata, signature, and then data payload.
 Cryptdatum is designed to be flexible enough to accommodate a variety of use cases, while still maintaining simplicity.
-All features used in the data can be determined from different header flags. e.g.
+All features used in the data can be determined from different header flags. e.g. some of the following;

 - If Metadata type flag is set then the value can be used by decoder to determine how to parse metadata from the beginning of the payload.
 - If ChunkSize is greater than 0 then data can be streamed and processed in chunks